 The operational hazard with a haboob is not the storm itself — it is what the dust does to drivers.
 Visibility under a quarter mile at highway speeds is functionally zero, and dust storms have a well-documented history of producing high-speed multi-vehicle pileups along Kansas interstates.
 The Kansas Department of Transportation and Kansas Highway Patrol launched a dedicated "Pull Off, Lights Out" safety campaign earlier this year specifically to address how drivers should react when caught in blowing dust: get off the roadway when safe, turn off headlights and taillights so trailing vehicles do not follow the lit silhouette into the dust wall, and wait it out.

-Missouri: 1.5 to 6 inches across the northern tier
+Missouri: 3 to 9 inches across the northern tier, and rising downstream

 While the dust was moving east-southeast in Kansas, a different part of the same storm system was sitting and rotating over north-central Missouri.